 Account Expiration Dates

-Phishing emails often take the form of a warning that an account is going to expire with a company, especially a financial company or some other entity which holds money or value.
-You’ll often see these pretending to come from pay processors, credit card companies, online auction sites, and various service providers.
+Phishing emails often take the form of a warning that an account is going to expire with a company, especially a financial company or some other entity that holds money or value.
+You’ll often see these pretending to come from payment processors, credit card companies, online auction sites, and various service providers.
 They’ll urge you to log in immediately to keep your account active, with a handy link to the site so you can do so immediately—but no matter how much the site looks the same, your information is going to thieves.